Medical Assistant Skills and Abilities Checklist

 A career as a medical assistant offers both administrative work and the opportunity to work directly with patients and physicians to improve patient quality of life.
-To make sure you have the skills employers are looking for and patients need, enroll in a medical assistant certificate or associate’s degree program.
+To make sure you have the skills employers are looking for and patients need, enroll in a medical assistant program.
 Not only will you learn the skills required to work as a medical assistant in medical offices and specialty clinics, completing a medical assistant program can also give you a leg up on job seekers who only have a high school diploma.

 San Joaquin Valley College offers its medical assistant program at many of its California campuses and online.
 For those looking to change career paths and enter the medical field, taking classes online is a convenient option that allows you to gain new skills and enter a new field while still providing the flexibility you need to accommodate your busy life.
 Request more information about the medical assistant program, or call 866-544-7898 to learn more about training to become a medical assistant at San Joaquin Valley College.